Introduction to cloud recognition APIs

 Signature authentication

-Do not use the HTTP header Authorization.
+Do not use Http header Authorization.

 - appId